hirokiadachi/GANs-Evaluation/README.md

 # GANs-Evaluation
 Subjective evaluation of generated images.

-Evaluation images need to save in pickle file.
+Evaluation images need to save in pickle file.<br>
+aaaaa

 # How to Evaluate
 ```sh